spdermn02/TouchPortal_AdvancedHold_Plugin/README.md

   - [Examples](#examples)

 ## Description
-Be able to hold a key down and repeat a set of actions every X seconds/milliseconds Press a button and turn on an infinite loop to repeat every X seconds/milliseconds Be able to now either Press or Hold a button to do different Actions
+Be able to hold a key down and repeat a set of actions every X seconds/milliseconds <br>
+Press a button and turn on an infinite loop to repeat every X seconds/milliseconds <br>
+Be able to now either Press or Hold a button to do different Actions:
    - Hold for 2 seconds trigger action via an onEvent trigger
    - Tap button and trigger actions in onPressed only